1:1 lessons are £25 per 30 mins

-Concerts are £20-30 depending on venue and accompanist
+Concerts are £25 or £30 depending on venue and accompanist

 * Give notice of one full term for any leave of absence.

-* Attend all group lessons and Suzuki Violin Richmond Concerts/Events.
+* Attend all group lessons and Suzuki Violin Richmond Concerts.

 * Become a member of the London Suzuki Group or British Suzuki Institute.
 I recommend choosing LSG as it entitles you to take part in events organised by either organisation.

 * Pay term fees in full.
 On or before your first lesson of term.

 * Unless agreed otherwise, your child should not be having violin lessons with another teacher whilst enrolled in this studio.
 This includes lessons offered at school.
 The same principle should be followed during the observation period, before lessons commence.

 * The main Suzuki parent should attend all individual lessons.
 Except in cases of illness or other reason previously discussed with myself.

 * The main Suzuki parent should also attend group lessons and be the main practice partner at home.

 Group lessons are not a fun 'extra'.
 They are an integral part of the method you have chosen for your child.
 The children are learning invaluable ensemble skills that apply to playing with any chamber group or orchestra.
 Groups continue on from individual lessons and there are lots of technical and musical points to make note of.
-Please watch the lesson and write down specific spots to work on at home (because your child most likely will not) and the games I use.
-You will also get ideas for home practice which will be useful to you.
+Please watch the lesson and write down specific spots to work on at home.

 The Woodville Centre is a day centre for elderly people with Alzheimers.
-Please be sensitive to this fact and be calm and respectful when in the building.
+Please be sensitive to this fact and be calm and respectful when using the building.

-Arrive at least 5 minutes early to get instruments out and use the bathroom.
+Arrive at least 5 minutes early to get instruments out and use to the bathroom.